plukacs/lab-governance/README.md

 - Share the door code with your guests when you invite them to help us focus and reduce office noise.

-## Domain of Office and Supply: Office food
+## Domain of Office and Supply: Office company food
  - tea
  - coffee
  - beer